jfmacdonald/brevis/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called FounderScores, based on _s (underscores)
+A starter theme called Brevis, based on _s (underscores)

 == Description ==

 Hi.
-I'm a starter theme called FounderScores, based on _s, or underscores, if you like, and Zurb Foundation 6.
+I'm a starter theme called Brevis, based on _s, or underscores, if you like, and Zurb Foundation 6.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.